DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 The AdGuard Home update channel in use is the Beta channel (As opposed to Stable or Nightly).

+Average uptime is more than 23h59min per day, but is not close enough to 24h00min00sec to be suited for life-or-death scenarios.

+### Known problems

+* Many (but not all) redirection/affiliation links on e.g. price comparison sites, may be blocked too.
+This is a known problem inherent to all major DNS adblocker servers, incl.
+AdGuard DNS.
+* <i>Grayware Blocklist</i> blocks TLDs that aren't 100.0% malware, most notably `||club^`.
+Problems with specific `.club` sites are therefore extra important for me to be told about.

 ### Privacy

 Since the server is based on AdGuard Home, the user's IP addresses and the domains they query, are stored on the server, and I reserve the right to browse through the queries if I feel bored for some reason.
-Additionally, the query log will occasionally help improve the lists that are used ([Example](https://github.com/DandelionSprout/adfilt/commit/cd222a03bf37ee133604008227238bc52d5932b2#diff-4f9e07c6df3e782fd76b51a2dcbe332049dcc066bad61fa0997b737dfe62e22a)).
+Additionally, the query log will occasionally help improve the lists that are used ([Example](https://github.com/DandelionSprout/adfilt/commit/cd222a03bf37ee133604008227238bc52d5932b2#diff-4f9e07c6df3e782fd76b51a2dcbe332049dcc066bad61fa0997b737dfe62e22a)), and to determine the (hopefully) least interruptive times to run updates for AdGuard Home or apt-get.

 No query or IP data are shared or sold to third-parties, especially so because I dislike user data buyers, and because Linux does not support OneDrive.

-Current non-LAN upstreams as of 16th of April 2021:
+Current non-LAN upstreams as of 16th of June 2021:

 * `https://mozilla.cloudflare-dns.com/dns-query`
 * `https://dns.google/dns-query`